How To Take Ebooks Out Of The Library

 What if I don’t have a library card?

 Again—all together now!—check with your local library.
-Many, like the Winnipeg Public Library, are offering temporary online access to their digital collections.

 What kind of devices can I read my library ebooks on?

 If you have a smartphone or tablet, start there.
-I found I was getting distracted reading on my phone, so I ended up buying a Kobo Clara HD from Indigo, and I really like it—it’s light and small, but much more similar to print (the screen does light up, so you can read it at night, but depending on your settings it’s not noticeably bright or electronic during the day, plus its “natural light” feature adjusts the light throughout the day, cutting down on blue light—which can keep you awake—as it gets closer to your bedtime.)
+I found I was getting distracted reading on my phone, so I ended up buying a Kobo Clara from Indigo, and I really like it—it’s light and small, but much more similar to print (the screen does light up, so you can read it at night, but depending on your settings it’s not noticeably bright or electronic during the day, plus its “natural light” feature adjusts the light throughout the day, cutting down on blue light—which can keep you awake—as it gets closer to your bedtime.)
 Unlike Kindles, which aren’t compatible with OverDrive in Canada, apart from the Fire, Kobos work well with OverDrive.
 Plus they’re compatible with Pocket, a great app that lets you save articles to read later on your phone or other device.
-(I’m not sure if I would be so keen on my Kobo if I lived in a cloudLibrary city, though—they seem a bit more finicky to use with that service, since you have to connect them to your computer to sync books.)
-But, depending on your reading preferences, library, and budget, you definitely don’t need a new device.
+But, depending on your reading preferences, library and budget, you definitely don’t need a new device.

 How do I put holds on ebooks?

-Ebook holds work just like old-school library holds—libraries buy a certain number of copies of books; the more popular it is, or smaller the number of copies, the longer the wait.
+eBook holds work just like old-school library holds—libraries buy a certain number of copies of books; the more popular it is, or smaller the number of copies, the longer the wait.
 Libby will give you an estimate for how long it will take for your book to get to you; but in my experience it’s usually a bit quicker than the estimate.
 (If you’re using Libby, make sure you configure push notifications to find out when holds are ready.)
 If you’re not ready to read your hold yet, on Libby you can choose “deliver later” to let another library user read it first.

 What other free resources should I check out at the library?